SquatUp/projects/README.md

 ---

 ## Wizard Amigos
-E-learnign platform to teach the digital literacy of the future.
+E-learning platform to teach the digital literacy of the future.
 It was founded in Berlin as a programming school for kids that offers workshops to connect kids from different backgrounds through programming wizardry.
 A year later it transformed into an international e-learning platfrom for teaching JavaScript (from how to instal a browser to how to build a mobile app).

 [Webpage] (https://wizardamigos.com)